chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 We want $\delta$ to get smaller as the number of iterations gets larger.
 If we let $\delta = t^{-c}$ for some $c \geq 1$ and choose actions according to the selection policy:
 \\[\hat{a}(s,t) = \text{arg max}_{a \in \mathcal{A}(s)}\text{UCB}\_{t^{-c}}\left(\hat{u}(s,t)\right) = \text{arg max}\_{a \in \mathcal{A}(s)}\left\lbrace\hat{u}(s,t) + \sqrt{\frac{2c\log t}{N(s,t)}}\right\rbrace,\tag{UCT}\\]
 then for large $N(s,t)$, it follows that $\hat{a}(s,t) \approx a^\*(s)$ in the sense that $u(\hat{a}(s,t)) \approx u(a^\*(s))$.
 We could have also defined the selection policy in terms of the $\delta$ **lower confidence bound**, but ineither case, we see that the action identified by the resulting MTCS will have the same expected utility as the one identified by the min-max algorithm.

+## Learning Techniques
+A completly different approach is to learn $p$ ahead of time.

+### via Reinforcement Learning
+One approach involves randomly generating different distributions and pitting the resulting agents against each other.

 ## The AlphaGo Pipeline
 Conventionally, MCTS is used where $p$ is uniform, i.e., we have no knowledge of how good moves are aprori.
 However, AlphaGo uses a simulation policy that has been learned via a dataset of expert moves, and refined using self-play reinforcement learning.
 Moreover, instead of estimating $\hat{u}(s,N_s)$ as sample mean of simulation results, it also